ahwinkelman/Group-4-Final/README.md

 Yes, the model predicts with a 94.9% accuracy level that our proposed Thai-Indian fusion restaurant will achieve a 4-star rating or higher.

 ### Dashboard
 We are using both JavaScript and Tableau for our dashboard.
 The JavaScript will serve as the information and starter page for our dashboard.
-There will be a link on the page that connects to the Tableau site.
+Several drop menus have been created to navigate to different images and websites.
+This allows for user interactivity on the html page.
+One specific drop menu links to the second dashboard, Tableau.
 The Tableau Story will have the graphs and visualizations for our data.

-The tools we are using are:
-- html
-- tableau
+This Story breaks down the restaurant makeup in the San Francisco market.
+The charts support the accuracy of the machine learning by displaying the rating in the area.

-The initial diagram of our dashboard can be seen [at this link](https://docs.google.com/presentation/d/1TPwOvrK6srMwe0rM1d0jOTkxuJIsCtjIaAan5sn0sF8/edit?usp=sharing)
+The tableau dashboard can be seen [at this link]https://public.tableau.com/app/profile/andrew.winkelman6563/viz/GoodEatsGroup4/Group4GoodEats?publish=yes